Dre Campbell Farm

 Fruit bags create a physical barrier that prevents certain insects from accessing the fruits.

-Some pests to worry about include fruit flies, San Jose scale, codling moths, stink bugs, rosy apple aphids, and other insects.
+Some pests to watch out for include fruit flies, San Jose scale, codling moths, stink bugs, rosy apple aphids, and other insects.
 These pests can cause significant damage to fruits.

 They’ll lay eggs and/or feed on the flesh of the fruits.